Lemon rice, a tangy, zesty mixed rice recipe. An easy to make lunch box dish, that can quickly tossed together during the morning rush.

 - fresh ginger for garnish optional

-- 1 tbsp oil any vegetable oil, i prefer Gingely oil
+- 1 tablespoon oil any vegetable oil, i prefer Gingely oil

 - 3-4 nos red chilies or use 2 nos green chilies

-- 2 tsp peanuts or any nut of your choice, if allergic to nuts, omit this
+- 2 teaspoon peanuts or any nut of your choice, if allergic to nuts, omit this

 - a sprig of curry leaf